mikelevins/bard/docs/bard.md

 `if`

-With `cond`, the basic flow control in Bard.
+Along with `cond`, the basic flow-control form in Bard.
 Evaluates one alternative if a test returns true, and the other if the test returns false.

 `let`

-Bard's basic binding form. `let` creates a local lexical environment in which some variables are bound to initial values.
-It combines features of several similar binding forms from earlier Lisps, including Scheme's letrec and Common Lisp's LET* and MULTIPLE-VALUE-BIND.
+Bard's basic binding form. `let` creates a scope in which some local variables are bound to initial values.

 `loop`